Camp Babbitt: Visalia Secessionist Disturbances

 The post was first intended to maintain order in the area where strong pro Confederate sentiments were creating unrest.
 In an attempt to control subversion of the Union cause in the secessionist hotbed of Visalia, on the orders of General George Wright, Captain Moses A. McLaughlin moved his company D and another in October 1862 over the Sierra Nevada Mountains from the Owens Valley in four and a half days to take command of Camp Babbitt.
 There was one saloon in town that allowed soldiers from the fort in.
 On November 29 when soldiers were told by the barkeeper no cigars on the cuff, shots rang out.
-One soldier was killed and two secessionist wounded.
+One soldier was killed and two secessionist were wounded.
 A group of armed secessionists started to patrol the streets before the camp's commanding officer said "he would not require his men to endure insults without retaliation."
 Suggesting if the didn't crowd dispersed he would "...turn his men loose on them," The secessionists went home.
 After the shooting, fist fights between the volunteers and secessionist became a common occurrence.

 On December 12, three men from Visalia rode in front of a dress parade of the garrison and cheered for Jeff Davis, prompting McLaughlin to order their immediate arrest.
-On December 24, 1862, McLaughlin wrote for reinforcements, in the face of rising tensions between the Union and Secesh factions.On December 31, McLaughlin issued orders for the arrest of the owners and publishers of the "Expositor", the local secessionist newspaper.
+On December 24, 1862, McLaughlin wrote for reinforcements, in the face of rising tensions between the Union and Secesh factions.
+On December 31, McLaughlin issued orders for the arrest of the owners and publishers of the "Expositor", the local secessionist newspaper.
 That same day he was instructed by headquarters by telegram to release all political prisoners after they had taken the oath of allegiance.
 Both owners eventually swore the oath, one after a time in the jail.
 However this did not stop them from continuing to publish their paper opposing the war and the Union cause.
 Three months later of the Newspaper pubublished an article calling the soldiers the "California Cossack," this angered the whole garrison.
-So on the night of March 5th, 1863 a mob of 70-80 soldiers and pro-union citizens wrecked the whole office.
+So on the night of March 5, 1863 a mob of 70-80 soldiers and pro-union citizens wrecked the whole office.
+On August 6, around 12 o'clock group of soldiers from the camp were walking though the streets of Visalia when a local cheered for Downey in front of them.
+Private Donahue warn the man if he said it again he would shoot him.
+They both soon got into heated argument with Private Donahue then drawing his pistol starting a large gunfight between the soldiers and large party of secessionist.
+During the shooting around 30-40 shots were exchanged with Sergeant Charles C. Stroble being killed and 3 secessionist were left severely wounded.
+The soldier and a party of pro-union citizens chased some of the secessionist out of town.
+They later searched for James L. Wells for the killing of the Sergeant, but were unable to find him.